-If you live in a place where it rains often, or it is simply the rainy season of the year, then you might want to consider a pair of waterproof golf shoes in order to be able to keep playing.
+If you are a golfer in a place where it rains often, or it is simply the rainy season of the year, then you might want to consider waterproof shoes in order to be able to keep playing.

 Wet shoes and socks are very uncomfortable and can affect your concentration and game.

-The Adidas Adizero Sport II is a great golf shoe and comes with a 2-year guarantee to be 100% waterproof.
-It also happens to be the golf shoe BEST ON THE BUDGET in our list.
+The Adizero Sport II is a great shoe and comes with a 2-year guarantee to be 100% waterproof.
+It also happens to be our BEST ON A BUDGET brand.

-This is another hybrid golf shoe on our list, with the Adidas puremotion traction making sure that you can keep traction even on wet underground.
+This is another hybrid shoe on our list, with the Adidas Puremotion traction making sure that you can keep traction even during wet conditions.

-The Adizero has 2 insoles, with a sockliner for best comfort and the CLOUDFOAM insole for extra cushioning.
-Furthermore, the outsole is made from an ultra-light, synthetic material to provide optimal performance and support.
+The Adizero has 2 insoles, with a sockliner for excellent comfort and the CLOUDFOAM insole design for extra cushioning.
+Furthermore, the outsole is made from an ultra-light, synthetic material to provide golfers with optimal performance, comfort, and stability.

-It also has an internal TPU layer for more stability during lateral movements and an anatomical last to provide optimal foot roll and movement during your golf swing.
+It also has an internal TPU layer for more stability during lateral movements and an anatomical cast to provide optimal foot roll and movement during your swing.

-With all these amazing technology, it’s hard to believe the Adidas Adizero Sport II is so light, and 100% waterproof.
-Ideal for the wet weather.
+With all this amazing technology, it’s hard to believe the Adizero Sport II is so lightweight, and 100% waterproof.
+Ideal for walking all day in wet weather.

 The Ultimate Golf Shoe Buyer’s Guide